natserract/frontend-trainee/src/components/intersection-observer/README.md

 ```

 This avoids creating an expensive object until it's truly needed for the first time.
 If you use Flow or TypeScript, you can also give `getObserver()` a non-nullable type for convenience.

+## Some misconception concept
+the `IntersectionObserver` specification does not provide a direct way to check the values of observed entries or to retrieve a list of observed targets. **The IntersectionObserver API is designed to provide notifications when observed targets intersect or stop intersecting with the root element.**

+When you call observer.observe(targetElement), the observer will start monitoring the specified targetElement for intersection changes.
+The observer's callback function will be triggered whenever the intersection status of the observed element changes.

+On the other hand, when you call observer.unobserve(targetElement), the observer will stop monitoring the specified targetElement.
+The observer's callback will no longer be triggered for that particular element.

+If you need to keep track of the observed entries or their intersection status, you can maintain your own data structure or variables within your code.
+For example, you can use an array or a map to store the observed elements and their corresponding intersection status.
+Then, within the callback function, you can update the values in your data structure accordingly.